erickMunz/python-ocr/out/part1.md

 #########################################
-Anything2Cloud
+---
+## Question 79

 Your company maintains a hybrid deployment with GCP, where analytics are performed on your anonymized customer data.
-The data are imported to Cloud

-Storage from your data center through parallel uploads to a data transfer server running on GCP.
+The data are imported to Cloud Storage from your data center through parallel uploads to a data transfer server running on GCP.
 Management informs you that the daily transfers take too long and have asked you to fix the problem.
 You want to maximize transfer speeds.
 Which action should you take?

 A. Increase the CPU size on your server.

 B. Increase the size of the Google Persistent Disk on your server.
-C. Increase your network bandwidth from your datacenter to GCP,
+#### C. Increase your network bandwidth from your datacenter to GCP,

 D. Increase your network bandwidth from Compute Engine to Cloud Storage.

 #########################################
-‘Question: 4 ——_

-CFO Statement -

-The project is too large for us to maintain the hardware and software required for the data and analysis.
-Also, we cannot afford to staff an operations team to monitor so many data feeds, so we will rely on automation and infrastructure.
-Google Cloud's machine learning will allow our quantitative researchers to work on our high-value problems instead of problems with our data pipelines.

-MJTelco is building a custom interface to share data.
-They have these requirements:

-1. They need to do aggregations over their petabyte-scale datasets.

-2. They need to scan specific time range rows with a very fast response time (milliseconds).

-Which combination of Google Cloud Platform products should you recommend?

-A. Cloud Datastore and Cloud Bigtable

-B. Cloud Bigtable and Cloud SQL

-C. BigQuery and Cloud Bigtable
-D. BigQuery and Cloud Storage

-#########################################
-‘Question: 45 _—

-After migrating ETL jobs to run on BigQuery, you need to verify that the output of the migrated jobs is the same as the output of the original.
-You've loaded a table

-containing the output of the original job and want to compare the contents with output from the migrated job to show that they are identical.
-The tables do not contain a primary key column that would enable you to join them together for comparison.
-What should you do?

-A. Select random samples from the tables using the RAND() function and compare the samples.

-B. Select random samples from the tables using the HASH() function and compare the samples.

-\CaUse'@'Dataproe’cluster'and the BigQuery:Hadoop connector to read the data from eaGh table'and Galoulatea Hash from nontimestamp columns or the tabletatter
-“sorting.
-Compare the hashes of each table.

-D. Create stratified random samples using the OVER() function and compare equivalent samples from each table.

-#########################################
-‘Question: 32, _—
+---
+## Question: 32

 You are developing an application on Google Cloud that will automatically generate subject labels for users’ blog posts.
 You are under competitive pressure to add this feature quickly, and you have no additional developer resources.
 No one on your team has experience with machine learning.
 What should you do?

-A. Call the Cloud Natural Language API from your application.
+#### A. Call the Cloud Natural Language API from your application.
 Process the generated Entity Analysis as labels.
 B. Call the Cloud Natural Language API from your application.
 Process the generated Sentiment Analysis as labels.

 C. Build and train a text classification model using TensorFlow.
 Deploy the model using Cloud Machine Learning Engine.
 Call the model from your application and